dialogic-godot/documentation/documentation/classes/class_dialogicevent.md

-If [can_contain_events] is true this is a reference to the end branch event
+If  is true this is a reference to the end branch event

 ---